12.02.2024

 As a result, an endless number of improvements and new ideas led to the fact that the game, which was supposed to be released at the end of 1998, was born only in 2011!
 14 years of development went into making a fairly average shooter and drowning one of the main FPS franchises for a long time, if not forever.
 That's what happens when there are too many ideas, money and perfectionism, and there is practically no control.

 A more relevant and much happier example of a similar situation is Star Citizen.
-For several years now, the landmark work of Chris Roberts, one of the pioneers of the 3D space games genre, has held the title of the most expensive game in history.
-Millions are being earned on the project — and it hasn't even been released yet!
+For several years now, the landmark work of Chris Roberts, one of the pioneers of the 3D space game genre, has held the title of the most expensive game in history.
+Millions are being made on the project — and it hasn't even been released yet!
 And, most likely, it will never come out.
 Simply because, in his own way, the brilliant Roberts will fill it with new content and mechanics as long as the public's interest is high enough.
 And he doesn't even think about falling off.

 This is a vivid example of a dream game that will probably never be born.
 Simply because, in the form of an ideal design, Star Citizen is much more liked by both the author and his fans.